Old Mutual Bursary South Africa 2022 – 2023

 - You must be a South African citizen

-- You must be studying towards an IT qualification
+- You must be studying for an IT qualification

 - You must have completed your 1st and 2nd year of study